 COVID-19 Boosts Audio Consumption by 76.2%: 2021 Survey

-Amongst the 900,000 podcasts created last year, Sortlist launched its very own, ‘Beyond Marketing’, in August of 2020.
-With only 300,000 new podcasts created in 2019, we decided to investigate this rapidly growing medium.
+900,000 podcasts were created in 2020.
+With only 300,000 new podcasts created in 2019, Sortlist, the platform that matches companies with agencies, decided to investigate this rapidly growing medium.
 We asked 500 CEOs, managers, and team leaders of small and medium businesses (SMBs) across Europe about their audio content use as both consumers and as an advertising strategy for their business.

 An overwhelming amount of people answered that they frequently listen to audio content.
 Every country had at least 90% of answers as yes with a high of 92% in France.

 In correspondence with the previous question, we asked whether audio consumption had increased or decreased since the first Covid-19 restrictions came into place.

 For those who responded that they consumed audio content, we also asked them when they would most likely listen to it.

 Every country, with the exception of the Netherlands, had at least 53% of people responding that they listen to audio content while commuting or doing repetitive tasks.
 Although only 33.63% of Dutch respondents gave this response, it was still the winning answer just in front of listening whilst at work (32.74%).

 Although not as high as radio, a significant amount of people in some countries answered that they preferred to consume audio content via podcasts.
 In Germany, preference for podcasts is 8% less than it is for radio, while in France, it is only 6% less.
 However, those surveyed in the Netherlands responded with 11% fewer podcasts over the radio and an impressive 20% less in Spain.